The be-all and end-all of every start-up: a creative business model

 - The long-tail business model: With a long-tail business model, a large number of niche products are sold.
 These are just as attractive as bestsellers, provided that large and strong platforms are available.
 Examples are Netflix, Ebay, iTunes or Amazon.
 In a conventional sales store - unlike on the Internet - this would lead to high costs, since retailers only have a limited space available for displaying goods and have to pay enormous storage fees for the so-called slow-moving goods.
 The exact opposite is the blockbuster strategy.
 Here, for example, publishing houses choose the best from several thousand titles in order to push selected copies.

 - The multi-sided platform: A multi-sided platform brings together several different but interdependent customer groups.
 It is crucial that the platform only works if both or more customer groups are there.
-For example, what would Facebook be without advertising companies and without users?
+For example, what would Facebook without advertising companies and without users?
 The goals of the multi-sided platform are the interaction of the participants and the exchange of information.
 The first mover effect is often extremely important.
 The player who enters the market first has a strategic advantage that can significantly influence and accelerate growth.
 It is much more difficult for the second mover.
 The so-called network effect is often used.
 Since there is only one customer group, it is difficult to lure them away from the existing platform.
-The network effect is often to be understood in such a way that a critical mass has to be reached among the users for the business model to work.
+Often the network effect can also be understood in such a way that a critical mass has to be reached among the users for the business model to work.
 How is it with newspapers?
 The reader gets information for comparatively little money.
 However, the publisher earns money by placing advertisements in the second way.
 It can Sense make to discount a customer group so that they are more attracted and greater network effects can be achieved.
 The so-called free model even makes the service available to the customer group free of charge.
-This is the case with Facebook.
+This is at Facebook the case.
 It's free to use, but the company generates money with advertisements.
-The more users Facebook has, the greater the reach and the higher the turnover.
+The more users Facebook has, the greater the range and the higher the turnover.
 The best known and most successful multi-sided platform is Google.
 The search ads are free, but the company makes money showing ads.
 Both customer groups are attracted by the targeted value proposition.
-Google enables private customers to search the Internet with specific keywords, while the company gives business customers the opportunity to generate sales with their advertising.
+Google enables private customers to search the Internet using specific keywords, while the company gives business customers the opportunity to generate sales with their advertising.
 I advise against programming a platform for an after-work startup yourself.
 If you can't afford to outsource the software as a component, don't do it.
 Often the effort to create a functioning platform is enormously underestimated.

 - The freemium model: In the case of a freemium model, a basic service is provided free of charge.
 Often you first have to build up a huge customer base for the business model to pay off.
 Why is that?
 Most of the time, less than ten percent of customers consume the paid premium service.
 Conversely, this means that this small portion has to finance the entire concept!
 You have to make customer contact and the service available automatically so that there are no high costs.
 Kartik Hosanagar, Professor of Wharton School of the University of Pennsylvania, says, "The demand you get at a price of zero is many times greater than the demand you get at a very low price."
 Please keep these words in mind if you use this Strive for business model.
 A famous example of a working freemium model is Skype.
 It was bought by Microsoft in 2012 for $ 8,5 billion.
 Skype made $ 400 million in revenue with less than ten percent of its customers.
 Everyone else paid nothing.
 Browser game providers also follow the freemium model.
 In technical jargon this is called “pay-to-win”.
 Most of the time, the company earns money by allowing customers to book specials such as special equipment or time savings to get there faster.